stLmpp/stLmpp/README.md

 ### Hi there 👋

+I like Angular and NestJS :)

+Currently studying Flutter and Svelte

+Looking forward to the first release of Svelte kit to start using it in real projects

 <!--
 **stLmpp/stLmpp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.